VeitWild/VeitWild.github.io/_posts/2024-08-11-diffusion-models.md

 $$
 We can leverage this fact to generate noisy versions of our samples $X_n$ by using (1) with the initial condition $x_0 = X_n$, provided we have access to $\Sigma(t)$ (which is usually available by choosing $\sigma(t)$ appropriately).
 Importantly, we can generate such a sample for any $ t > 0 $ without relying on an Euler-Maruyama discretization of the SDE.
 This approach avoids the need for expensive recursive function evaluations that would be necessary for more general SDEs, where closed-form solutions are not available.

 The diffusion coefficient $\sigma(t)$ determines the noise schedule and is part of the model architecture.
 Typically, we aim to add small amounts of noise at the beginning and increase $\sigma(t)$ as $t$ grows.
 We will explore the reasons for this approach later.
-For now, it is sufficient to know that successful schedulers are well-established in the literature [literatur](https://arxiv.org/abs/2011.13456) and that we do not need to learn $\sigma(t)$ from data.
+For now, it is sufficient to know that successful schedulers are well-established in the [literatur](https://arxiv.org/abs/2011.13456) and that we do not need to learn $\sigma(t)$ from data.

 Another crucial point to note is that we can infer the long-term behavior of the SDE from (1).
 Specifically, since $m(t) \to 0$ as $t \to \infty$ (exponentially fast), we find that
 $$